-Sandy Hook Promise helps students recognize warning signs of gun violence and build connections with classmates.
+Sandy Hook Promise trains Houston students and families to spot warning signs of gun violence and create safer, more inclusive school communities.

 Sandy Hook Promise is teaching students across our country how to stop gun violence before it starts.
 The program helps kids spot warning signs and connect with classmates who might be struggling.
 This approach focuses on building relationships instead of fear.